-Councilmembers and the Mayor are provided with a technology budget, a travel and training budget and an apparel allowance per fiscal year.
-City budgets are set by the City Council as part of the budget cycle, and the Mayor and Councilmembers are set per account, the monies are non-transferrable and cannot carry over from year to year.
+Councilmembers and the Mayor are provided with a technology budget, a travel and training budget and an apparel budget per fiscal year.
+City budgets are set by the City Council as part of the budget cycle.
+The aforementioned budgets for the Mayor and Councilmembers are set per account, the monies are non-transferrable, and cannot carry over from year to year.